xpack-dev-tools/cmake-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 xpm install @xpack-dev-tools/cmake@{% raw %}{{ page.version }}.{{ page.npm_subversion }}{% endraw %}
 ```

-For xPacks aware tools, like the **Eclipse Embedded C/C++ plug-ins**,
-it is also possible to install CMake globally, in the user home folder.
+It is also possible to install Meson Build globally, in the user home folder,
+but this requires xPack aware tools to automatically identify them and
+manage paths.

 ```sh
 xpm install --global @xpack-dev-tools/cmake@latest
 ```

-Eclipse will automatically
-identify binaries installed with
-`xpm` and provide a convenient method to manage paths.

 ### Uninstall